-14. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of five fish per tonne of green weight caught (Table 2).
+- 14. Since 2012, vessels have been required to tag and release Dissostichus spp. at a rate of 5 fish per tonne of green weight caught (Table 2).
 The tag-overlap statistic estimates the representative similarity between the size distributions of those fish that are tagged by a vessel and of all the fish that are caught by that vessel.
-Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C).
+Each vessel catching more than 10 tonnes of each species of Dissostichus is required to achieve a minimum tag-overlap statistic of 60% (Annex 41-01/C). - 15.
+Since 2005, a total of 1 194 D. mawsoni and 357 D. eleginoides have been tagged and 10 D. mawsoni and one D. eleginoides have been recaptured in Division 58.4.3b (Tables 3a and 3b).
+Since 2013, no fishing has occurred in Division 58.4.3b and thus no data on tagging was obtained (Table 2).